-Let me say before I get started here, the wand ceremony is not necessary.
+Let me say before I get started here, that the wand ceremony is not necessary.
 You can do it if you want, but the wait times are usually pretty crazy, even first thing in the morning.

 There is Ollivander's in both Hogsmeade and Diagon Alley, the larger in Diagon Alley.
 They also carry them in the Universal shops and carts throughout the park as well.
 They also have a Wands By Gregorovitch as well in Hogsmeade.

 Both shops have doors on the other side where you can walk right in and choose your wand.